vulekamali/datamanager/README.md

 docker-compose up
 ```

-Now you can login with initial the *development superuser*:
+Now you can login with initial the *development superuser* at `/admin/login/`:

 Username: `admin@localhost`
 Password: `password`